A seamless, extended DG approach for advection-diffusion problems on unbounded domains: Acknowledgements

 \section{Acknowledgements}

 This work summarizes and extends results obtained by the first author (F.V.) in his Master's Thesis in Mathematical Engineering \cite{vismara:2020}, discussed at Politecnico di Milano in 2020 and prepared under the supervision of the other two authors.
 T.B. and L.B. have been supported by the ESCAPE-2 project of the Horizon 2020 research and innovation programme (grant agreement No 800897).
+Two anonymous reviewers are gratefully acknowledged for their critical comments, which have helped to improve the presentation of the paper's results.